Watch the video¶

-The dbtvault package assumes you've already loaded a Snowflake database staging table with raw data from a source system or feed; the 'raw staging layer'.
+The dbtvault package assumes you've already loaded a table with raw data from a source system or feed; this is referred to as the 'raw staging layer' or 'landing zone'.

 All records in a single load must be for the same load datetime.
 This restriction is not applicable to Hubs and Links.
 We will be removing this restriction for other structures in the future.